IrosTheBeggar/mStream/docs/cli_arguments.md

 mstream -l username -z password
 ```

-## Database Options
+## Database Path

-mStream automatically makes a SQLite DB file in the folder of the directory it is run from.
+mStream automatically makes a DB file in the folder of the directory it is run from.
 You can change the database path with the `-d` command

 ```shell
 mstream -d /path/to/mstream.db